 Predictive Analytics vs Statistics is the comparison between two techniques that are used for data analysis.
-Predictive Analytics helps to predict the futuristic value or the outcomes based upon the past and present data set.
-Whereas statistics is the mathematical computation of data for analyzing, interpreting, and identifying correlations.
+Predictive Analytics helps to predict the futuristic value or the outcomes based on past and present data sets.
+At the same time,s statistics is the mathematical computation of data for analyzing, interpreting, and identifying correlations.
 Predictive analytics depends upon advanced machine learning algorithms such as regression and classification for generating predictive data models.
 Statistics uses basic mathematical formulas and concepts such as identifying mean, median, mode, hypothesis testing, variance, and standard deviation calculation to identify data distributions.
 Predictive analytics are implemented based on statistical analysis.

-Head to Head Comparisons Between Predictive Analytics and Statistics (Infographics)
+Head-to-Head Comparison Between Predictive Analytics vs Statistics (Infographics)

-Below is the Top 6 Comparison between Predictive Analytics and Statistics:
+Below are the top 6 comparisons between Predictive Analytics vs Statistics:

-Below is the list of items, explain the differences between Predictive Analytics and Statistics:
+Below is the list of items that explain the differences between Predictive Analytics vs Statistics:

-Predictive Analytics is used to make predictions about unknown future events.
-Whereas statistics is the science and it’s mainly used in ‘Research’.
-Statistics helps in making a conclusion from the data by collecting, analyzing, and presenting.
+- Predictive Analytics is used to make predictions about unknown future events.
+Whereas statistics is the science used primarily in ‘Research.’
+Statistics help in concluding the data by collecting, analyzing, and presenting.

-For a business to bloom, it must collect and generate facts that reflect its current status.
-Statistics helps these facts or data to be changed into information, in order to support rational management decision-making.
+- For a business to bloom, it must collect and generate facts that reflect its current status.
+Statistics help change these facts or data into information to support rational management decision-making.

 In Predictive Analytics, predictive models use known results to develop or train a model that can be used to predict values for different or new data.
 This modeling provides results in the form of predictions that represent a probability of the target variable based on estimated importance from a set of input variables.